Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 Variable universal life (VUL) insurance

-The policy’s death benefit and cash value are tied to a particular investment account.
+The policy’s death benefit and guaranteed cash value are tied to a particular investment account.
 They increase if the value of the chosen investments goes up.
-But they can also shrink considerably if the fund underperforms.
+But the death benefit and guaranteed cash value can also shrink considerably if the fund underperforms, potentially leading to a loss for policyholders.

 Participating whole life insurance